sjmcculloch/smblogv2/content/posts/2020-06-10-how-to-watch-90-day-fiance-australia/index.md

 - 😀 **90 Day Fiancé: Happily Ever After** - Season 1
 - 🙂 **90 Day Fiancé: Before the 90 Days** - Season 1

-> As this service requires a VPN, you will need to setup this first.
-Here is a [guide](https://www.expressvpn.com/support/vpn-setup/).

 ## Option 2 - Foxtel Now - \#Partial \#Delay

 [Foxtel Now](https://www.foxtel.com.au/now/index.html) has the most comprehensive list of 90 Day Fiancé episodes without the use of a VPN.
 It also has smart TV clients built into most home entertainment systems (e.g. PS4).